Posted at Jan 16, 2020 5:26:00 PM by THAT Agency | Share

 Another part of this is how Google interprets the time spent reading longer content.
 If users spend more time on a page, they'll drive more organic traffic to it.
 As mentioned, this is becoming even more central to Google rankings because of the increased focus on dwell time.

 There's still an argument to be made for writing shorter, punchier pieces.
 You want to serve customers who don't have all day to read an article.
 It gives you more opportunity to hit a larger range of keywords.
 It avoids putting all your eggs in one basket hoping something goes viral.
 Perhaps a topic doesn't need that many words to be described, in which case you want to avoid wasting readers' time.
 That's all legitimate.

 The point isn't to make all your content longer just to make it longer.
 The point is to regularly make some content that reaches the 2,000 word mark so that it gets higher engagement, increases dwell time, and can take advantage of Google's increasing focus on time spent.

-Firstly, an influencer can elevate your own content's reach.
-This drives more traffic your way.
-More importantly in terms of SEO, they provide backlinks to your content.
+Influencer promotion can elevate your own content's reach and it drives more traffic your way.
+More importantly, they provide backlinks to your content.
 These are factors that Google treats as crucial when ranking a web page.

 Save time on linkbuilding.
 Watch this video to learn how:

 An influencer's content should link back to a high engagement page of your own.
 When done consistently, this will help boost your Google SEO rankings.
 Remember to choose influencers who have a deep slice of your target market.
 Larger influencers may have an audience that's less specific and less likely to engage.
 Partnering with smaller influencers whose audiences are naturally aligned with your brand is often a more effective use of your marketing budget.